 Standard Level and Higher Level

 The study of literature is the main focus of the Language A: Literature programme.
 The course aims to promote an appreciation of the wealth and subtleties of the language and to lead to an awareness of linguistic structures.
 It seeks to facilitate the clear expression of ideas, to aid clear, precise presentation of argument and to assist in the understanding of both oral and written disclosure.

 The Language A: Literature programme encourages the development of an appreciation of literature and knowledge of the culture of the student’s own society and that of other societies.
 In view of the international nature of the International Baccalaureate, the programme does not limit the study of literature to the achievements of one culture.
 Through the study of Works in Translation, which is a central and integral part of the programme, the student may gain a broadened and international perspective of literature and human thought.

 Areas of Study

-Both the Standard and Higher Level programmes are divided into four parts:
+Both the Standard and Higher Level programmes are divided into three parts: